atata-framework/atata.io/examples/navigation-to-page-by-static-url.md

 ---
 layout: article
-title: Navigation to Page by Static URL
+title: Navigation to page by static URL
 description: How to perform the navigation to the page by static URL.
 ---